PlumpMath/otto/README.md

 (require '[semperos.otto :as o])

 (o/representation-schema :json Student)
+;=> Prismatic schema for JSON-compatible Clojure map representation of domain model>
 ```

 For representations, the `:out` key is used as a fallback when the specified representation is not included in the domain model specification.